 Classes are managed like clubs.
 With the assistance of SAVMA, they are responsible for filing taxes, and they may not solicit donations as a tax-deductible representative of the University of Tennessee, including the UT College of Veterinary Medicine.
 Each class is responsible for a significant financial commitment each year, which is why the fundraisers, social chairs, and president positions are labor intensive.
 The 1st-year class oversees the Halloween Party as its major event.
 The cost is typically around \$3,000, and substantial fundraising is required, especially from this newly established class.
-The 2nd-year class oversees the Halfower vent, which varies in cost between \$6,000-\$10,000.
+The 2nd-year class oversees the Halfway to Clinics formal event, which varies in cost between \$6,000-\$10,000.
 A considerable portion of the cost is covered by ticket sales, but considerable fundraising efforts are also required by the class.
-The 3rd-year class oversees Open House, typically held on the second weekend in April.
-While approximately \$3,500 comes from sponsors, the class is responsible for the other \$3,500, which comes from fundraising efforts.
+Historically, the 3rd-year class oversees Open House, which is currently under reconsideration.
+While approximately \$3,500 came from sponsors, the class was responsible for the other \$3,500, which came from fundraising efforts.
 The following is a suggested general outline of class officers: